wso2-attic/ballerina-integrator/docs/learn/guides/database-integrations/mysql_integration/README.md

-# Retreiving Data from MySQL Database
+# Querying MySQL Database

 ## About
-Ballerina is an open-source programming language that supports developers to integrate their system easily with the support of connectors.
+Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.
 In this guide, we are mainly focusing on how to expose MySQL database as a service in Ballerina and do a select query upon it.

 ballerinax/java.jdbc module allows you to perform CRUD operations using JDBC Client.
-You can find other integrations modules from the [wso2-ballerina](https://github.com/wso2-ballerina) Github repository.
+You can find other integration modules from the [wso2-ballerina](https://github.com/wso2-ballerina) Github repository.

 ## What you'll build